Smart ways to manage an inheritance

 Invest in yourself

-The Covid-19 pandemic has abruptly highlighted how precarious the employment market can be, but in reality, the world of work has been becoming increasingly insecure over the past three decades and more.
-In Luxembourg companies are obliged to offer severance pay only to employees of more than five years’ standing, otherwise the law provides only for two months’ notice.
-An inheritance can be used as a career insurance policy, paying for retraining, to start a secondary job or activity, or to invest in a small business.
-Even if it doesn’t earn millions, it can offer a useful fall-back position in the event of sudden unemployment.
+The Covid-19 pandemic abruptly highlighted how precarious the employment market can be, but even apart from that exceptional period, the world of work has become increasingly insecure over the past three decades.
+In Luxembourg companies are obliged to offer severance pay only to employees of more than five years’ standing; otherwise, the law provides only for two months’ notice or an equivalent payment.

 Save the world